nofatclips/codecademy-python/sets.md

 In fact it isn't, but it should since it's a nicely useful object.

 A Python set is very close to the mathematical set: it can store many objects, but they must all be unique and they're not in any particular order or sequence.
+Let's start with uniqueness, and we'll tackle the ordering later.

-So, while you are used to store the same value multiple times in a list (es. fibonacci = [1,1,2,3,5]) this is not possible with sets: you can only have one copy.
+While you are used to store the same value multiple times in a list (es. fibonacci = [1,1,2,3,5]) this is not possible with sets: you can only have one copy.
 Let's try and define a set in the Python console:

     > fibo = {1, 1, 2, 3, 5}